-The development site is located in a suburban setting and is surrounded by residential buildings.
+The development site is located in a suburban setting and the site comprises of landscape park land facilitating both passive and active recreational activities.

-The site is located approximately 4 km from the South Dublin Bay cSAC and South Dublin Bay/Tolka Estuary SPA, which are designated for the estuarine habitats and wader birds and Rockabill to Dalkey SAC and Dalkey Island SPA, which is designated for reefs, harbour porpoises and colonial seabirds.
+The site is located approximately 2km from the South Dublin Bay cSAC and South Dublin Bay/Tolka Estuary SPA, which are designated for the estuarine habitats and wader birds.
 Located between the development site and these Natura 2000 sites are highly built up suburban areas.
-A stream running behind the library flows into the Loughlinstown River, which discharges into Killiney Bay.
-Due to the modest nature of the project, the distance to the relevant designated sites and the fact that there are no proposed changes to the existing surface water and foul water drainage networks on site, it is considered that there is no direct or indirect connection between the development site and the Natura 2000 sites or species utilising the sites.
+There is no watercourse leading from the site of the project to the designated sites.
+Due to the modest nature of the project, the distance to the relevant designates sites and the absence of connectivity between the project site and the designated sites it is considered that there is no direct or indirect connection between the development site and the Natura 2000 sites or species utilising the sites.